moderneinc/moderne-cluster-build-logs/ClusteringWithDocker/README.md

 # Docker

+Install docker by following the steps [here](https://docs.docker.com/engine/install/).
+Make sure your docker daemon is running by running `docker ps`.
+If it isn't, you will have to start it, as explained [here](https://docs.docker.com/config/daemon/start/).

 * build the image using `docker build -t cluster_logs . `
 * run the container using `docker run --rm -it --entrypoint bash cluster_logs`